Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 * [Interface](#interface) segregation principle
 * [Dependency](#dependency) inversion principle

-Let's take a look at each principle.
+We are going to take a look at each principle, and break it down with some simple Ruby examples.

 ### Single Responsibility